volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 ## Curry Function

-We can also create a **curry** function that will take a function as an argument and create a curried version of it:
+We can also create a **curry** function that takes a function as an argument and creates a curried version of it:

 ```javascript
 // ES6 Syntax